AlexanderGW/yata.bot/README.md

 npm run playbook <name>
 ```

-See `~/playbook/eth-btc-mockup.yml` for a very simple example playbook, which would sell bearish overbought and buy bullish oversold RSI conditions, on an ETH/BTC pair.
+See [`~/playbook/eth-btc-mockup.yml`](playbook/eth-btc-mockup.yml) for a very simple example playbook, which would sell bearish overbought and buy bullish oversold RSI conditions of ETH/BTC, on Kraken.

 ## Structure
 Here is a basic overview of how the bot is currently structured.
 Subject to change, as this project is still in development.